What Is a Tax Deferral?

 Pros and cons of tax deferral

 Deferring tax liability until retirement is a smart way to minimize taxes and maximize retirement savings.
-However, to enjoy the benefits of tax deferrals, the account holder has to abide by certain rules and restrictions.
+But to enjoy the benefits of tax deferrals, you must abide by certain rules and restrictions.
 Consider the following pros and cons of tax deferral before you set up an account.

 Pros